Please submit prior to your initial appointment.

 Social Media Policy

 As policy, I will not accept friend and contact requests from current or former clients on any social networking sites such as Facebook, LinkedIn, etc. I will also not follow any current or past clients on any social media sites such as Twitter, Instagram, blogs, etc..
 Connecting to clients on these sites can compromise confidentiality and also our therapeutic relationship.
 If there is content you wish to share with me from your online presence, we can explore it together during your session.
 I have a Twitter account which I use for professional purposes such as sharing psychology-related information.
 I have absolutely no expectation that my clients will follow my Twitter stream or any blog/article that I may publish.
 If I happen to notice that you are following me on Twitter, etc., I may bring this up during a session to discuss any impact that it may have on our therapeutic relationship.

 FEES & BILLING

-My regular fee for individual psychotherapy in-office, in-home, or via distance therapy is currently $187 per session.
-Full payment is expected at the beginning of each scheduled appointment.
+Full payment of the agreed upon fee-for-service or copayment is expected at the beginning of each scheduled appointment.
 I accept payment by cash or credit card.
 My fee is reevaluated annually and generally increases by a nominal amount.
 I will provide you with notice of any increases in fees.
 If you are experiencing a true financial hardship or if your insurance coverage changes, I will consider working together on a sliding-scale basis or try my best to refer you to a lower-fee therapist.